dessalines/essays/buddhism/buddhist_questions.md

 What good is the buddhas message or its practice, if it doesn't challenge poverty, hunger, and war, which are the most obvious forms of suffering througout human history?

 What is the primary contradiction in the world today?
-World Poverty, and specifically, the division of the world into rich and poor nations.
+World Poverty, inequality and specifically, the division of the world into rich and poor nations.
+Some people born on one plot of land have to work all the days of their lives, while other people get to live in idleness and ease.

 It is not, as the buddha says, spiritual poverty, or the five hindrances, but real, material, physical hunger, homelessness, lack of health care, lack of comfort, etc.